sacredgeo/null-demos/README.md

 ### rgb-split
 - split RGB channels in different directions
 - place between gif-file-loader and lcd-imagedata if desired
-- can bypass if not desired
+- can bypass completely if not desired

 ## Notes:
 - Recommend using small gif dimensions to increase performance and also to achieve the "old screen" look.
 For reference, the gif in the screenshot below has a width of 100px.
 You can resize a gif at https://ezgif.com/resize